thinkmoney logo

 • Up the ante: £2 a day doubles your stash to £730. £5 a day?
 That’s £1,825—now we’re talking.

-• Start small, grow big: Begin with £1, then increase as you go.
+• Start small, grow big: Begin with £1, then increase as you go if you feel like you can save more.
 Like levelling up in a game.

 Ultimately, it’s not about the amount; it’s about building the habit.
 Still, it’ll be a nice little extra to look forward to at the end of the year.